Real Life Recipes | Olivia Wyles

 Keto Cottage Cheese Cake Pops Pin

 Keto cottage cheese cake pops are my go-to party treat, and I don't care what the calendar says.
-Christmas, Fourth of July, random Tuesday… I am bringing these!
-They've got that soft, buttery cake texture on the inside with a sweet chocolate shell on the outside, and nobody ever guesses there's cottage cheese in them.
-They're easy to make, fun to decorate, and honestly one of the best low carb desserts I've ever thrown together in a large bowl.
-Sooo good!
+Christmas, Fourth of July, random Tuesday...
+I am bringing these!
+Soft, buttery cake texture on the inside with sugar-free white chocolate on the outside.
+They're easy to make and fun to decorate.
+Sugar-free and gluten-free!

 3 cake pops in a wine glass with sprinkles on the bottom